 Hormones are to blame

-By the time they reach out to me, they have already dealt with their symptoms for quite a while.
+By the time they reach out to us, they have already dealt with their symptoms for quite a while.
 And now they feel frustrated, scared, insecure and sometimes even desperate.
 They cannot explain what is going on and they feel out of control of their body and mind.
 Many of them already consulted their home doctor but were sent away with the diagnose burnout or a stress related issue.
 When in fact, these women knów they aren’t burned out!

-It’s incredibly sad to see these women struggle with: their hormones.
+It’s incredibly sad to see these women struggle with their hormones.
 Because that is what it is: due to the normal process of ageing, hormone levels (among which estrogen and progesterone) drop and cause all those vague unexplainable yet serious symptoms.

 Stop suffering in silence

-The issue we want to address here is: The symptoms can be treated, and women don’t need to suffer in silence.
-This requires two lines of action: from women and from health professionals:
+The issue we need to address is: The symptoms can be treated, and women don’t need to suffer in silence.

 Women, especially in The Netherlands, need to speak up